If you haven’t been keeping up with the news (although we trust that you have), it’s university admissions period and this means…

 During submissions time, the lab is often filled with students.
 Certain facilities need to be booked.

 Once again, after the tour, we return to the campus centre.
-I take a spin around the campus centre and school grounds once more, before my graduate bones complain at me to rest and retreat (Ah, to be young again).
+I take a spin around the campus centre and school grounds once more, before my graduate bones complain at me to rest and retreat.